Processing...

 Map Species

-Map each unique species from your data to a PRCalc species code.
+Map each unique species from your data.
+Select a stand typing protocol below for finer species resolution.

 Height Estimation